-The first chapter is focused on how companies work, to give readers and in-depth understanding of why is it that stock even exists.
+The first chapter is focused on how companies work, to give readers an in-depth understanding of why is it that stock even exists.
 The subsequent chapters talk about different types of trends and what do those mean.
 Usually every chapter is independent of the other, except for the First Chapter and the Quick-Examples Chapter, where information from previous chapters is used to culminate in trade decisions.
 Many words will be bold which means that these are key things to remember.
 Also, some Quick-Examples will be listed out throughout the guide that give a good insight on how to think about companies from a stock-purchasing perspective.
 Finally, the guide offers a

 Suggested Readings for online tools and further reading, along with a Key Summary that gives a